decalium/decalium-clans/documentation/docs/Roles.md

 | accept_war        | Accept war requests              |

 You can add as many roles as you want, but keep in mind that **Owner should always have the highest weight and Default the smallest one.**
+To give all permissions to the role, simply use '*' like in example.
 Use config.yml to setup roles.
 That's how it looks like: